eberhab/m20/emulation_with_mame.md

 ### Running M20 floppy images

-After installing MAME, one needs to separately download the M20's ROM contents, e.g. _m20.zip_^[[https://wowroms.com/en/roms/mame/olivetti-l1-m20/89051.html](https://wowroms.com/en/roms/mame/olivetti-l1-m20/89051.html)].
-For legal reasons, most ROMs are not included in MAME ^[[https://wiki.mamedev.org/index.php/FAQ:ROMs](https://wiki.mamedev.org/index.php/FAQ:ROMs)].
+After installing MAME, one needs to separately download the M20's ROM contents, e.g. [_m20.zip_](https://wowroms.com/en/roms/mame/olivetti-l1-m20/89051.html).
+For legal reasons, most ROMs are [not included](https://wiki.mamedev.org/index.php/FAQ:ROMs) in MAME.

 Secondly, one needs a floppy to boot from.
 Floppy disk images of different types can be loaded.
 Those can be: dd/ sdd/ rdm20 *.img (M20 floppy-sector-dumps), Teledisk *.td0, or ImageDisk *.imd files, as found in the [disk images section](http://www.z80ne.com/m20/index.php?argument=sections/download/wrm20/wrm20.inc).
 Single images will only work if they have bootable content (e.g. Olivetti's M20 operating system PCOS).
 A good entry point is _pcos102.img_.